Frequently Asked Questions About Catastrophic Injuries

 A: At some point, usually within hours of the accident, insurance companies from both sides begin their initial investigation.
 While it is necessary to actively participate with these agencies, it is in your best interest to let an experienced personal injury attorney do so on your behalf.
 Insurance adjustors and their ilk have one goal in mind – make the company a profit by minimizing your claim.

 Over the years we’ve witnessed many of the underhanded techniques and dubious tactics that agencies employ to coax or bully victims into signing off on a less than fair claim.
-The Board Certified, Texas personal injury attorneys at Williams & Brown LLP will make sure that not only do you receive the full and fair compensation for your pain, but those responsible are held accountable for their actions in a court of law.
+The Board Certified, Texas personal injury attorneys at Brown Trial Firm LLP will make sure that not only do you receive the full and fair compensation for your pain, but those responsible are held accountable for their actions in a court of law.
 For more information, contact our office at (254) 269-6700 or (866) 393-2611.